 - Eating certain food that contains citric acid and fat

 - Not drinking water before and after a meal

-- Certain temperament such as being anxious, fearful and aggressive
+- Certain temperaments such as being anxious, fearful, and aggressive

 - Being a male dog

 Bloating is caused by gas.
 If your dog is getting too much gas, it could lead to bloating.

 Under normal conditions, the stomach of your dog contains a small amount of gas, food, and mucus.
 The stomach is found on top of the abdomen.